jcsahnwaldt/nct2bcd/README.md

 ## nct2bcd

-Automatically copy [Node.js](http://nodejs.org) compatibility data from [node-compat-table](https://github.com/williamkapke/node-compat-table) (NCT) to [browser-compat-data](https://github.com/mdn/browser-compat-data) (BCD).
+Copy [Node.js](http://nodejs.org) compatibility data from [node-compat-table](https://github.com/williamkapke/node-compat-table) (NCT) to [browser-compat-data](https://github.com/mdn/browser-compat-data) (BCD).
 More precisely, to your own branch of browser-compat-data, which you can then use for a pull request.

 **Warning: Work in progress!
 This tool hasn't been thoroughly tested yet and may overwrite your files or make demons fly out of your nose.**